pieterfranken/nl-highschools-dashboard/README.md

 - Missing data is handled gracefully with fallback options
 - Schools without enrollment data will still appear in the output with empty enrollment fields
 - The interactive dashboard requires additional dependencies (streamlit, plotly, folium)

+### Streamlit Cloud persistence of clients (optional)

+To persist client_schools.json when running on Streamlit Cloud, add a GitHub token with repo scope:

+- In Streamlit Cloud app settings, add a secret `GITHUB_TOKEN: <your_token>`
+- The app will read from/write to `client_schools.json` in the repo on branch `main`
+- Locally, it still writes to client_schools.json on disk